 Medical condition Hip prosthesis – the artificial hip joint

-The hip joint is made up of the hip socket (acetabulum) and the femoral head (caput femoris).
-These are covered by a protective layer of cartilage which absorbs the friction between these two surfaces and lubricates the joint at the same time.
-The rim of the hip socket is surrounded by the labrum, a ring of fibrous cartilage which seals the joint.
+The hip joint is made up of the hip socket and the femoral head.
+These are covered by a smooth layer of cartilage, and the synovial fluid between these two surfaces absorbs friction and further lubricates the joint.
+The rim of the hip socket is surrounded by the labrum, a ring of fibrous cartilage, which seals the joint.
 Finally, the entire hip joint is surrounded by a tight capsule and a powerful layer of muscle.